veraison/services/vts/cmd/vts-service/README.md

 - `logging` (optional): Logging configuration.
 See [logging config](/vts/log/README.md#Configuration).
 - `ear-signer`: Attestation Result signing configuration.
 See [signer config](/vts/ear-signer/README.md#Configuration).

+### Config files

+There are two config files in this directory:

+- `config.yaml` is designed to be used when running `vts-service` directly form this directory.
+It assumes that stores have been initialized under `/tmp` (running vis `run-vts` script, also in this directory, ensures that).
+Since `config.yaml` is the name the service looks for when loading config, there is no need to explicitly specify this file when running from this directory.
+- `config-docker.yaml` this is the file that is designed to be used when running inside the debug docker container.
+See [debugging docker deployment](/deployments/docker/README.md#Debugging).
+The `debug` command inside the debug container will automatically use it.
+If running the executable directly, this file will need to be specified with `--config` option.

 ### Example

 ```yaml